 On empty stomachs, kids don’t have the energy to focus, engage, learn and grow.
 In 2016 we established two mini food pantries in Mt.
-Shasta and Weed elementary schools; since then the program has expanded into nine different schools with more locations coming soon.
+Shasta and Weed elementary schools; since then the program has expanded into 14 different schools with more locations coming soon.
 These pantries allow teachers to provide snacks to students who are hungry during the school day.
 Teachers can also prepare small take home bags for children bridging the food gap students may experience on weekends.

 Great Northern Services partners with established holiday basket programs throughout Siskiyou County and provide 8,000 lbs of turkeys and/or hams for the baskets.

 Healthy snacks are purchased and delivered to schools for families with children during extended school breaks.
 This program helps reduce the financial strain experienced by low income families who typically rely on the school lunch program and who struggle to make ends meet when these meals need to be provided at home during breaks.